dforziat/ForexProxy/README.md

 # Error Handling

-The project is using basic Java logging and is written to the basic server log.
+The project is using basic Java logging and is written to the server log.
 For my Payara instance it is located here: \Payara_Server\glassfish\domains\domain1\logs\server.txt

-However, beware depending upon what server you are using the location will be different.
+However, depending upon what server you are using the location will be different.

 **Error Codes** - I have created a simple error response format that contains an error code and message.
 Error code '98' is an input error and error code '99' is an internal error.
 Please see the error messages for more detailed information.